xianghuiluo/TechnicalNotes/articles/LibraryWithCMake.md

 $ make
 # run the program
 $ ./main
+Greetings, Xianghui!
 ```

 ## More Advanced Techniques

 If needed, we can introduce versioning and make a system wide installation and use find_package() instead of hard coding a directory.
-For details, see [https://foonathan.net/2016/03/cmake-install/](https://foonathan.net/2016/03/cmake-install/)
+For details, see [https://foonathan.net/2016/03/cmake-install/](https://foonathan.net/2016/03/cmake-install/).

 [Back to Contents](../README.md)